Jollywatt/typst-fletcher/docs/manual.typ

 context edge(from, to, ..fletcher.interpret-marks-arg("|=>"))
 ```

-If you want to explore the internals of mark styles, a good place to start may to inspect the output of `context fletcher.interpret-marks-arg(..)` for various input shorthands.
+If you want to explore the internals of mark styles, you might like to inspect the output of `context fletcher.interpret-marks-arg(..)` for various input mark shorthands.

 === Mark objects